aedicateam-ctrl/aedica-outreach/README.md

   document.getElementById("resultsList").innerHTML = "";
   document.getElementById("searchLog").textContent = "Asking Gemini to search the web...";

-  const prompt = `You are a lead research assistant for Aedica (aedica.co.za), a South African home services marketplace.
+  const prompt = `You are a lead generation expert for Aedica (aedica.co.za) — a home services marketplace that connects homeowners with tradespeople and contractors.
+The founder Xolani Mthethwa wants to reach out to real people who do ${category.label} work.

-Search for REAL South African ${category.label} that Xolani Mthethwa (founder of Aedica) can contact for business outreach.

-Search query: "${category.query} South Africa social media"

-Find real people at real companies in Johannesburg, Cape Town, Pretoria, Durban, or Mpumalanga.
-For each person find where they are ACTUALLY active online: LinkedIn, Instagram, Facebook, Twitter/X, TikTok, or their own website.
+Search the ENTIRE internet — Facebook, Instagram, TikTok, YouTube, Google Business, trade directories, local forums, WhatsApp community pages, any website — for REAL individual people who do ${category.label} work.

+These are NOT corporate companies.
+We want:
+- Informal or independent tradespeople
+- Self-employed workers
+- Small one-person operations
+- Anyone who posts about doing this kind of work online
+- People with Facebook pages, Instagram profiles, TikTok accounts showing their work
+- Anyone listed on Gumtree, Junk Mail, or any classifieds site

+NO location filter — find them ANYWHERE.
+South Africa preferred but worldwide is fine.
+NO platform filter — use wherever they are actually found online.

+Search query to use: "${category.query} independent contractor self employed"

-Return EXACTLY 6 leads as a raw JSON array.
+Return EXACTLY 8 leads as a raw JSON array.
 No markdown, no backticks, no explanation — ONLY the JSON array.

-Format:
-[{"name":"Full Name","title":"Job Title","company":"Company Name","location":"City, SA","platform":"Instagram","searchUrl":"https://www.instagram.com/theirhandle","notes":"Why they are relevant to Aedica"}]

-platform must be one of: LinkedIn, Instagram, Facebook, Twitter, TikTok, Website.
-Use the platform they are most active on.`;
+[{"name":"Full Name or Business Name","title":"What they do","company":"Their business name or Self-employed","location":"City, Country","platform":"Facebook","searchUrl":"https://www.google.com/search?q=THEIR+NAME+THEIR+TRADE+THEIR+PLATFORM","notes":"Where they were found and why they are a good lead for Aedica"}]

+For searchUrl: use their DIRECT profile URL if you know it (e.g. https://www.facebook.com/theirpage), otherwise use a Google search URL for them. platform must be: LinkedIn, Instagram, Facebook, TikTok, YouTube, Gumtree, Website, or Google.`;

   try {
     document.getElementById("searchLog").textContent = "Searching the web for real leads...";